INDElab/conversationkg/README.md

 }
 """
 ```
 Notice that some of the meta-data entries duplicate information, such as `author` and `from`; `conversation_building.declarations.emails` defines how such duplicated information is resolved.
-All keys in the meta-data need to be present for parsing but can may empty (`""`) values.
+All keys in the meta-data need to be present for parsing but may be empty (`""`) values.
 However, some meta-data information is necessary for certain functionality when extracting the KG; for instance, the `"sent"` meta-data entry is used to obtain temporal ordering on both conversations and emails inside those in the email corpus.